nikita0527/techfolios.github.io/userguide.md

 permalink: projects/hackystat
 ```

 Don't supply an actual URL as the permalink (i.e. "http://foo.bar/").

+Also, make sure you don't use the same permalink for two different projects or essays.
+That will make one unavailable.

-### 9.3 Title contains a ':' or a ','
+### 9.3 Site doesn't update (tip 3): Title contains a ':' or a ','

 If your title field contains punctuation and is not in quotation marks, then Jekyll will fail to build the page.
 Here's an example: